Aécio Neves: Governor

 On 6 October 2002 Neves was elected governor of Minas Gerais.
 On 28 March 2006, Aécio announced his candidacy and soon after was reelected, Neves became the second longest-serving governor in state history.
-The Government of Minas Gerais expropriated a piece of land owned by Neves's great-uncle, estimated at about R$1 million.
+The Government of Minas Gerais expropriated a piece of land owned by Neves's great-uncle, estimated at R$1 million.
 His great-uncle requested R$20 million for the indemnification.
 The State appealed the value in the Justice and the indemnification was annulled.

-As governor he hired 98 000 public employees without any public selection and with allegedly illegal procedures.
+As governor he hired 98,000 public employees without any public selection and with allegedly illegal procedures.
 During his administration, the salaries of school teachers in Minas Gerais reached the lowest level of the whole country.
-The basic salary of medical doctors was R$1 050, the second lowest of the country.
+The basic salary of medical doctors was R$1,050, the second lowest of the country.

 Neves attempted to censor Google, Yahoo!, and Bing search results related to rumors about drug abuse and misappropriation of public health funds.